RatnadeepSimhadri/ScheduleManager/README.md

-# Schedule Manager Repository
+# Employee Schedule Manager
-This Repository has been created to facilitate development of Employee Schedule Management System as part of Advanced Data Management Coursework
+Employee Schedule Manager System has been created to help manage work schedules of employees at Texas A & M University This project has been developed as a part of Advanced Data Management Course

 ### UI Screen Shots:
 #### Login Page